enochj316/DayPlanner/README.md

 # Day Planner

-This was an assignment to create a quiz using CSS, Java and HTML.
+This was an assignment to create a Day planner using CSS, Java and HTML.
 I wrote this using VSC (Visual Studio Code).

 ![Visual Stupdio Code](https://github.com/enochj316/github.io.PasswordGenerator/blob/main/Images/VSC.jpg)